Welcome to today's edition of the Rush 24-7 podcast.

 So then she took Bernie's message.

-She took Bernie's message, basically, and moved to the left.
+She took Bernie's message basically and moved to the left.

-Twenty-one press aids and no message.
+21 press aids and no message.

-And the clever people in the Republican Party say Trump Trump needs to be more like Hillary.
+And the clever people in the Republican Party say Trump, Trump needs to be more like Hillary.

 So he's got she's got more people on her rapid response team than he's got on his team.

-So he says, I think it's time for him he said this yesterday at some think tank or other, uh, because he's plugging a book.
+He said this yesterday at some think tank or other because he's plugging a book.

-If you've actually bought and read Mitch McConnell's book, uh and by the way, it doesn't count if you're the ghostwriter of Mitch McConnell's book.
+If you've actually bought and read Mitch McConnell's book, and by the way, it doesn't count if you're the ghostwriter of Mitch McConnell's book.

-Hope Hicks, Hope Hicks, that's the name of the lady.
+Hope Hicks, that's the name of the lady.

-Um and uh Mitch McConnell said, I think it's time for him to look like a serious candidate for president, which means that you need to think before you speak.
+And Mitch McConnell said, I think it's time for him to look like a serious candidate for president, which means that you need to think before you speak.

-You need to apologize when you make a mistake, and you need to get on script.
+You need to apologize when you make a mistake.

 And if Trump had taken Mitch McConnell's advice, he'd have been knocked out of the race three weeks before Iowa.